Ten years ago, skiing in Georgia was a well-kept secret known by only a handful of locals and the most adventurous ski vagabonds.

 What to expect when you go Skiing in Georgia

-Though the facilities are not yet at the level of ski areas in the Alps, this comes at a small fraction of the price (€14/day lift tickets), making Georgia suitable for all but the most posh skiers.
+Though the facilities are not yet at the level of ski areas in the Alps, this comes at a small fraction of the price (€14/day lift tickets), making Georgia suitable for all but the poshest skiers.

 Last year, a new ski school opened in Gudauri, employing native and fluent English-speaking instructors.
 They can also arrange qualified backcountry guides and plan full ski trips for individuals or groups throughout Georgia.